hashicorp/terraform-website/content/source/docs/cloud/api/configuration-versions.html.md

 A configuration version (`configuration-version`) is a resource used to reference the uploaded configuration files.
 It is associated with the run to use the uploaded configuration files for performing the plan and apply.

-Listing and viewing configuration versions for a workspace requires the read runs permission; creating new configuration versions requires the queue plans permission. ([More about permissions](../users-teams-organizations/permissions.html).)
+Listing and viewing configuration versions for a workspace requires the read runs permission; creating new configuration versions requires permission to queue plans. ([More about permissions](../users-teams-organizations/permissions.html).) <!-- permissions -->

 ## List Configuration Versions